 EOPS Counselor Meeting Requirement

-EOPS students are required to meet with their EOPS counselor three times during each semester (fall/spring), and one time during each intersession (winter/summer).
+EOPS students are required to meet with their EOPS counselor three times during each semester (fall/spring).
+Students are also required to meet with EOPS counselor one time during each intersession (winter/summer), if registered.
 This counseling requirement must be met regardless of student’s registration status (i.e. registered in less than 12 units), and student’s academic standing (i.e. probation/dismissal).
 Counselors may request additional visits, if needed.

-*Students with 12 or more units, who did not complete the three counseling meeting requirement by November 22, will have until December 18 to do that in order to maintain their continued eligibility with EOPS program.
-However, they will not be considered for fall 2013 grant.
-They will only be considered for fall 2014 book voucher.
+*Students with 12 or more units, who did not complete the three counseling meeting requirement by Priority Contact date of November 7, will have until December 10 to do that in order to maintain their continued eligibility with EOPS program.
+However, they will not be considered for winter 2015 book voucher.
+They will only be considered for spring 2015 book voucher.

 Here is how your EOPS Counseling Meeting Requirement may be met: